CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~/lnv-to-evpn$
 ```

-3. Now lets stage the configuration change to disable bridge learning on all of the VTEP interfaces.
+2. The next step will be to disable bridge learning on all of the VXLAN VTEP interfaces (leafs/exit):

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible vtep -a 'net add vxlan vni-13 bridge learning off'